Association Statutes in accordance with the Austrian Associations Act of 2002

 (1) The Association shall bear the name “Österreichische Agentur für wissenschaftliche Integrität” (OeAWI), which is translated into English as “Austrian Agency for Research Integrity”.

-(2) The Association shall have its head office in Vienna, Austria, and its activities shall extend to the entire country and if necessary, also in other countries.
+(2) The Association shall have its head office in Vienna, Austria, and its activities shall extend to the entire country.
+The Association may also undertake activities in other countries.

 The objectives of this non-profit association are as follows: